frslabs/forus-ios/README.md

 3. In terminal enter below command to install the pod pod install or pod update.

-4. Connect with physical device to build and run Octus, It will not build/run in simulator due to camera dependency.
+4. Connect with physical device to build and run Forus, It will not build/run in simulator due to camera dependency.

 To get the full benefits import `Forus` wherever you import UIKit